zxphyrx/highway/app/views/overview/parents.md

 If your child is traveling internationally, they may need either an [ESTA](https://www.cbp.gov/travel/international-visitors/esta) or a visa based on their country of citizenship.
 Meeting the requirements to enter the United States is the responsibility of the attendee, and you are encouraged to do your own research.

-If you require a Letter of Invitation from Hack Club, your child can let us know in the Travel Form.
+If your child requires a Letter of Invitation from Hack Club, they can let us know in the Travel Form.

 Visa expenses will not be paid by Hack Club under any circumstances.